emilyboda/ePaper-Parking-Display/README.md

 I also discovered that when downloading the image straight from Mapbox, there is some transparency introduced into the png.
 The PIL Image library must be used to remove it.

 ### Snap to Roads
 An earlier version of this project attempted to snap to roads manually.
-This was very involved and required tracing all the roads in your neighborhood.
+This was very involved and required tracing all the roads in your neighborhood manually.
 Turns out there's a very simple Google API that does this for you.
+Shoutout to my coworker who pointed this out and made my life much easier (and this tutorial possible).
 The documentation for Snap To Roads is [here](https://developers.google.com/maps/documentation/roads/snap).

 ## Big Thanks to
 [@aceisace](https://github.com/aceisace) and [@worstface](https://github.com/worstface) for continued help with Waveshare displays.